Kirby McInerney LLP Reminds Investors That a Class Action Lawsuit Has Been Filed on Behalf of Upstart Holdings, Inc. (UPST) Investors and Encourages Investors to Contact the Firm Before July 12, 2022

-NEW YORK, June 09, 2022 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Northern District of California on behalf of those who acquired Upstart Holdings, Inc. (“Upstart”) ( UPST) securities from March 18, 2021 through May 9, 2022, both dates inclusive (the “Class Period”).
+The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Northern District of California on behalf of those who acquired Upstart Holdings, Inc. (“Upstart”) (NASDAQ: UPST) securities from March 18, 2021 through May 9, 2022, both dates inclusive (the “Class Period”).
 Investors have until July 12, 2022 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Upstart is a cloud-based artificial intelligence (“AI”) lending platform that partners with banks and credit unions to expand access to affordable credit.